Meet Team Seaton

 A USCG licensed captain who’s delivered vessels internationally, he’s also acted as consultant on new and used vessel brokerage as well as new build management.
 He’s worked on an oil platform dismantling project and in tugboat and crew operations.
 He’s also served as a charter yacht captain for personal and corporate use.
 Professional credentials include sailing and towing endorsements, certified diving, FCC radio license, current TWIC credentials.

-Sailing yachts he’s captained include Whitefin, Sea Angel, and Kaori (ex-Mandalay).
-Motor yachts include Relemar, Monte Carlo, Sun Chaser.
-Over his career, Burns completed seven ocean crossings as captain and navigator.
+Sailing yachts he’s captained include DESTINATION FOX HARBOR, WHITE FIN, MITseaAH, SEA ANGEL, and KAORI (ex-Mandalay).
+Motor yachts include CHECKERS, MONTE CARLO, SUN CHASER and OSIANA.
+Over his career, David has completed seven ocean crossings and countless miles as captain and navigator.

-Burns has hands-on experience with cruising grounds in the coastal United States, Bahamas, Caribbean and Western Mediterranean.
-He lived in Italy for five years while running S/Y Whitefin; he’s also cruised around the Phuket area of Thailand.
+David has extensive hands-on experience with cruising grounds in the coastal United States, Bahamas, Caribbean and Western Mediterranean.
+He lived in Italy for five years while running S/Y WHITEFIN.
+As a hands on captain, David has engineering skills with all the systems found aboard both sail and power yachts.
+As a yacht broker and attentive listener, David enjoys helping his clients.

 Umberto Isolabella Moneta

-Moneta also holds a first-level engineering ticket and spent two years as second engineer on 130-foot Lurssen & Benetti motor yachts in the Mediterranean Sea.
-He’s overseen the shipping of yachts via cargo ship.
+Umberto also holds a first-level engineering ticket and spent two years as the second engineer on 130-foot Lürssen & Benetti motor yachts.
+Over the years, he has managed a number of refits and is well versed with shipyard operations.

-Overall, Moneta has accumulated more than 100,000 miles aboard Tohora and other vessels, including crossings of the Indian Ocean, Red Sea, and Suez Canal.
+Overall, Umberto has accumulated more than 100,000 offshore miles including crossings of the Indian Ocean, Red Sea, and Suez Canal.
+With an extensive knowledge of both power and sailing yachts, Umberto enjoys helping his clients realize their yachting ambitions.